 - The tenant may vacate voluntarily

-- You may negotiate a move-out agreement
+- You may negotiate a move-out agreement (sometimes the fastest resolution)

-Step 3: File the Unlawful Detainer Lawsuit
+Step 3: File the Unlawful Detainer Complaint

 Required Documents